Veteran Services

 Benefits Certification

-Each student using VA or State of Texas education benefits is responsible for providing accurate information and eligibility documents to the Veteran Services Center (VSC).
+Students who are using VA or State of Texas education benefits must ensure they provide accurate information and eligibility documents to the Veteran Services Center (VSC).
+It is important to note that students must specifically request certification each semester, as the VSC will not automatically process benefits.
 Any changes to your major/minor, academic schedule, address change, or benefits eligibility must be provided to the VSC as soon as possible so they can assist with updating the VA and State of Texas in a timely manner.
-Such changes have the potential of creating a balance on your student account and/or a debt with the VA so timely and accurate updates are important.
+Such changes have the potential of creating a balance on your student account and/or a debt with the VA so timely and accurate updates are critical.

 Federal Veterans Education Benefits through the Department of Veterans Administration (VA):